Schedule Conversation

 Share This Article

 Our ability to effectively engage others is greatly impacted by our understanding of each other’s needs, intent, reasoning, etc. We cannot read minds, yet our behavior often seems to suggest otherwise.
 Mind reading is a cognitive distortion, which significantly hampers our ability to have a more meaningful and effective dialogue beyond the spoken word.
 Rarely do we consider more than just the spoken word.
 But how about what we don’t say, how we feel, what we think, or our body language?
 This all plays a bigger role than you might think, and since the spoken word can represent less than half the story of what is really going on, it leaves us and our effort to connect with others at a significant disadvantage.
+This article explores how to reframe and employ assertive communication well outside of our usual understanding of the word.

 In our executive coaching practice, we help people to be more effective when they talk to others.
 This often means helping them to be more assertive.
 Being assertive means being clear and direct in your communication.
 It also means being respectful of the other person.
 You can be more assertive by using “I” statements instead of “you” statements.
 For example, you can say “I need you to do this” instead of “You need to do this.”